dudeteam/dude-graph/README.md

             },

             ready: function () {
-                this.$.inspector.dudeGraphEditor = this.$.editor; // Attach the editor to inspect
+                this.$.inspector.editor = this.$.editor; // Attach the editor to the inspector
                 this.$.editor.load();
                 this.$.inspector.load();
             }